kapoormayank9696/Demo/README.md

 ---

-## LeetCode Problems Solution In Java
+## 🧪 LeetCode Problems Solution In Java

+This repository also contains solutions to various LeetCode problems implemented in Java to improve:

+- Problem-solving skills
+- Coding interview preparation
+- Algorithmic thinking

 ---

 ## 📁 Folder Structure